menacit/virt_base_course/resources/lab/README.md

 ### Mandatory ("G")
 The following tasks should be executed on the student's physical machine:
 - Create/Initialize a Vagrantfile that uses the official AlmaLinux version 9 box
+- Utilize VM provider configuration to provide 2 GB of memory/RAM and 2 CPU cores to the guest
 - Utilize a synced folder in Vagrant to share "app-src" directory with guest at the path "/app"
 - Utilize a Vagrant provisioner to automatically install the lab application dependencies:
   - ["FIGlet" executable/package](http://www.figlet.org/)